 The machine most favoured at that time was a standard model production, that is to say the R.A model of 1923, and it is this model which forms the basis of the present Dirt Track Model.

 Later, the chief plea was received from riders was for more engine power.
-The technical staff, therefore, held a therefore, held a meeting, and Mr John Douglas, Mr Fred Dixon and Mr Rex Judd endeavoured the power of the outputof the engine.
+The technical staff therefore held a meeting, and Mr John Douglas, Mr Fred Dixon and Mr Rex Judd endeavoured the power of the output of the engine.
 This was eventually achieved and the machines of late 1927 and early 1928 were made very efficient indeed as far as engine output was concerned.
 Orders for new machines had become so numerous that the works were at their wits ends to cater for demand.
 During 1928, minor engine improvements were introduced and close attention was given to the development of the engine.
 This experience has been incorporated into our 1930 models.

 (William Douglas - 1930)

 (With Special Thanks to Paul Reed who supplied much of the information on these Pages).